Simon Towneley: Career

 During the Second World War, Worsthorne served in the King's Royal Rifle Corps, receiving a commission as a second lieutenant in December 1942.
+Early in 1944, he was captured near the Garigliano river in Italy and spent the remainder of the war as a PoW.

+From 1949 until 1955, he lectured in the history of music at Worcester College.
 In 1954 (under the name Simon Towneley Worsthorne) he published Venetian Opera in the 17th Century, a seminal study of the field, which played a significant role in the remarkable revival of the Venetian opera repertory in the latter 20th century.